Lighting the way for mental health awareness

 2. Take care of your physical health

-Eat well, exercise regularly, get enough sleep, drink plenty of water, and avoid drugs and alcohol.
+Eat well, exercise regularly, get enough quality sleep, drink plenty of water, and avoid drugs and alcohol.
 Physical health affects mental health, and vice versa.

 3. Manage stress with healthy coping strategies